 - The corresponding transcripts of each of these lines

-The first pair of items is redundant with the second and is provided for those who wish to try improving results by using specific image preprocessing and line extraction tools.
+Items 1 and 2 are redundant with items 3 and 5 and are provided for those who wish to try improving results by using specific image preprocessing and line extraction tools.
+Item 4 is provided for those who do not wish to try improving results at pre-procesing and feature extraction level.

-The test images, with the transcript fields empty, will be eventually provided in the same (redundant) formats for evaluation purposes (see schedule below).
+The test images, with the transcript fields empty, will be eventually provided in the same (redundant) formats as first batch for evaluation purposes (see schedule below).

-A baseline system based on HTK hidden Markov modelling and SRILM language modelling will be provided, including a set of scripts to perform a basic training and test experiment (using the provided validation partition for testing).
+A baseline system based on HTK hidden Markov models and SRILM language modelling will be provided, including a set of scripts to perform a basic training and test experiment (using the first batch).
 The participants can use this baseline system as an initial approach to their own systems, where they will be allowed to improve this baseline by changing one or several of the following steps:

 - page-level pre-processing and line extraction